 Paper-based and manual invoice approval processes might sound simple and low cost for businesses reluctant to invest in AP automation.
 But the old ways of handling accounts payable approvals are fraught with potential errors.

 Here are a few reasons to start thinking about automating your invoice approval workflow process today.

 Approval Takes Too Long

-Lack of Control & Transparency
+Lack of Control and Transparency

-No one really knows what’s going on with an invoice when it’s part of a manual approval process.
+No one really knows what’s going on with an invoice when it’s part of a manual or paper-based approval process.
 It can be hard to know where it is in the pipeline, who needs to see the bill before it’s paid, and whether it’s a priority.

 The uncertain visibility with manual invoice approval makes it easy for things to fall through the cracks and for avoidable issues to become magnified, all of which lacks controls finance needs to ensure efficient and timely operations.

 Duplicate Payments and Fraud Risks